maliouache/ResearchLab/README.md

 # Research Platform
- 1- Clone the content of the app:
+ 1- Clone the content of the app in the wanted folder:

     git clone https://github.com/maliouache/ResearchLab.git

  2- Open terminal and change the cwd to the folder where Composer.json is located, all the terminal commands to execute are done in this folder, if you are located in a different folder, please update the commands with the right paths

+    cd ResearchLab1.0/

  3- Execute the following commands: